Skip to main content

 The Complete Library Trustee Handbook by

-Give your trustees the tools needed to translate their experiences and interests into strong results on behalf of their libraries.
-Provides trustees with guidance on how to make the most of their vital role, including sustainable fundraising and advocacy, hiring and evaluating a library director, strategic planning, director-trustee collaboration, policy development, optimizing board effectiveness, board ethics issues, conflicts of interest, and efficient meeting management.
+Give your trustees the tools needed to translate their experiences and interests into strong results on behalf of your library.
+Provides trustees with straightforward, easy-to-read guidance on how to make the most of their vital role, including important issues such as sustainable fundraising, advocacy, hiring and evaluating a library director, strategic planning, director-trustee collaboration, and policy development, as well as optimizing board effectiveness, ethics, conflicts of interests, and efficient meeting management.
 A chapter on key issues addresses intellectual freedom, user privacy, pay equity for library workers, privatization of public libraries, and funding.

 Even More Great Ideas for Libraries and Friends by